NeighborEmbedding#

 • affinity_in (Affinity) – The affinity object for the input space.

-• affinity_out (Affinity) – The affinity object for the output embedding space.
+• affinity_out (Affinity, optional) – The affinity object for the output embedding space.
+Default is None.

 • kwargs_affinity_out (dict, optional) – Additional keyword arguments for the affinity_out method.